Happy Thanksgiving

 I’m so thankful to have a thriving business through the pandemic season.
 Last year I had 23 students including adults and younger children.
 We had a successful recital where people sang duets, played in their first recital and accomplished some difficult songs.
 This year, I’m looking forward to having an “Invite a Friend” to your lesson day.
 The benefits of doing such are: 1.
 The friend gets to experience what it’s like to be in a piano lesson 2.
 The

-It’s normal for the parent to want to expose their child to music and get them on the fast track.
-However, it’s more important to understand what works best for your child depending on their stages of development.
-From birth to about 3 years old, I highly recommend you to expose them to music through group classes that help them learn about rhythm, instruments through movement and play.
-From 4-5 year old, is a good time to start checking their
+It’s normal for parents to want to expose their child to music early and get them on the fast track.
+However, it’s more important to consider what works best for each stage of development.
+From birth to about age three, I recommend introducing music through fun group singing classes that help children learn rhythm and instruments through movement and play.
+Between ages four and five, you can start checking your child’s readiness for more structured learning.
+At this stage, children

 Chest voice is the same voice that you speak in, the lowest register of your voice, and you’ll feel the resonance or vibration in your chest.
 You vocal folds are vibrating through their entire length when you’re singing chest voice.
 If you place your hand on your chest, you will feel your chest vibrate when you sing.
 You typically will use your chest voice when you sing the verses of a song.
 If you’re not sure about your chest voice,